-The Chief Executive Officer and the Chief Financial Officer (CFO) or Company Secretary shall have the joint responsibility of determining:
+The Chief Executive Officer and the Chief Financial Officer/Company Secretary shall have the joint responsibility of determining:

-- a) Whether a matter would have a material effect on the price of PH2 shares and, therefore, should be considered disclosureable; - b) In the case of a matter being assessed as likely to have a material effect whether the matter qualified for exemption from disclosure by addressing: - (i) Whether the information falls within a category listed in paragraph (iii) of Listing Rule 3A(1); - (ii) Whether the information is confidential, and then; - (iii) Whether a reasonable person would not expect it to be disclosed. - c) If the matter is not likely to have a material effect on the price of PH2 shares, the CEO or CFO or Company Secretary (in consultation with the Chairman of the board and the company's public relations consultants) will assess whether a disclosure will, in any case, be made to keep the sharemarket further informed. - d) If it is agreed that disclosure is required, the CEO or CFO or Company Secretary shall draft an announcement to market and circulate the draft to the Chairman of the board, public relations consultants, and all senior employees and/or consultants necessary to achieve accuracy of the information being released.
-Once the draft is approved, the CFO or Company Secretary or their nominee in their absence shall make the disclosure to the stoke exchanges as appropriate. - e) To ensure the share market is properly informed, it is required that senior managers in the company and directors keep the CEO and the CFO or Company Secretary informed of matters of a nature which they consider material and which they consider may require disclosure.
-The ASX rules, and specifically the examples included therein, give assistance as to the nature of such matters. - f) The CFO or Company Secretary shall keep a record of all announcements to the market and of all matters which in their experience require consideration of notification to the market.
-Where there is uncertainty, the CFO or Company Secretary shall keep a record of the issue and consult with the board of the Company concerning the materiality.
+- a) Whether a matter would have a material effect on the price of PH2 shares and, therefore, should be considered disclosureable: - b) In the case of a matter being assessed as likely to have a material effect whether the matter qualified for exemption from disclosure by addressing: - (i) Whether the information falls within a category listed in paragraph (iii) of Listing Rule 3A(1); - (ii) Whether the information is confidential, and then; - (iii) Whether a reasonable person would not expect it to be disclosed. - c) If the matter is not likely to have a material effect on the price of PH2 shares, the CEO or CFO/Company Secretary (in consultation with the Chairman of the Board and the company's public relations consultants) will assess whether a disclosure will, in any case, be made to keep the share market further informed. - d) If it is agreed that disclosure is required, the CEO or CFO/Company Secretary shall draft an announcement to market and circulate the draft to the Chairman of the board, public relations consultants, and all senior employees and/or consultants necessary to achieve accuracy of the information being released.
+Once the draft is approved, the CFO/Company Secretary or his nominee in his absence shall make the disclosure to the stock exchanges as appropriate. - e) To ensure the share market is properly informed, it is required that senior managers in the company and directors keep the CEO and the CFO/Company Secretary informed of matters of a nature which they consider material and which they consider may require disclosure.
+The attached ASX rules, and specifically the examples included therein, give assistance as to the nature of such matters. - f) The CFO/Company Secretary shall keep a record of all announcements to the market and of all matters which in his experience require consideration of notification to the market.